In only three months, Basildon saw 2,282.8 in every 100,000 people admitted to hospital due to alcohol.

 Physical problems linked to the nose, heart, and liver are common as well as issues around mental health.

-At rehab, you learn what it is that drives you to use cocaine at a neurological level, as well as at personal and social levels.
+At a rehabilitation facility, you learn what it is that drives you to use cocaine at a neurological level, as well as at personal and social levels.

 It’s important to know what influences your use, in order to give you the chance to overpower these factors.